Plan an Azure AD Application Proxy deployment

 Restrict visibility of the pilot application’s icon to a pilot group by hiding its launch icon form the Azure MyApps portal.
 When ready for production you can scope the app to its respective targeted audience, either in the same pre-production tenant, or by also publishing the application in your production tenant.

 Single sign-on settings: Some SSO settings have specific dependencies that can take time to set up, so avoid change control delays by ensuring dependencies are addressed ahead of time.
 This includes domain joining connector hosts to perform SSO using Kerberos Constrained Delegation (KCD) and taking care of other time-consuming activities.
-For example, Setting up a PING Access instance, if needing header-based SSO.

 TLS Between Connector Host and Target Application: Security is paramount, so TLS between the connector host and target applications should always be used.
 Particularly if the web application is configured for forms-based authentication (FBA), as user credentials are then effectively transmitted in clear text.